CuteThalia/Flare-Collection/src/lib/README.md

 to extend and add additional functionality to any scripts that are written for the platform with out breaking backwards compatibility.

-The main components are: Windows, Containers, Error Handling and Number generation/Formatting.
+The main components are: Windows, Containers, Error Handling and Number generation/Formatting as well as Handlers.

+Each of these pieces of the library play a role in abstracting common and complicated logic out of the core script such that scripts are kept clean and neat.